sanderland/katrain/ENGINE.md

 ### libzip compatibility

 The most common KataGo issue relates to incompatible library versions, leading to an "Error 127".
-In the 1.10 release, a custom binary is provided with a statically linked libzip, which should reduce this, but older systems like Ubuntu 18.04 may experience.

 * A good alternative is to go [here](https://github.com/lightvector/KataGo) and compile KataGo yourself.
 * Installing dependencies mentioned [here](INSTALL.md#LinuxTrouble) may also resolve certain issues with KataGo or the gui.